 A patient with agonal gasps usually appears to be drawing air in very quickly.
 The mouth may be open, and the jaw, head, and/or neck will sometimes move with the gasps.
 Gasps can appear forceful or weak.

-Some time may pass between each gasp because they usually happen at a slow rate.
+Some time may pass between each gasp because they usually happen at a very slow rate.
 The sound of the gasp can resemble a snort, snore, or groan.
 The important thing to remember is that gasping is not normal breathing and, instead, is a sign of cardiac arrest.

 As an ACLS provider, you must make every effort to minimize any interruptions in chest compressions.
 When you do have to interrupt compressions, try to limit those interruptions to no longer than 10 seconds, except in extreme circumstances, such as removing the patient from a dangerous environment.